One of the most important creative considerations and controls in photography is control of Depth of Field.

 What is Depth of Field?

 When you focus on something when making an image, a certain amount of the image behind and in front of the point of focus is also sharp.
 This is called the zone of “Depth of Field” (DoF).
 It is important to remember that most DoF falls behind the point of focus, not in front of it.
 A common mistake when taking a landscape image is to focus on the back of the image, blurring the foreground.
-It is always better to focus forward and let the DoF do it's work for the background.
+It is always better to focus forward and let DoF focus transition do it's work for the background.

 DoF is made up of three parts;

-The transition zone, where fully focussed sharpness starts to become less sharp or softer, depending on the distance to the subject, their background and the aperture chosen (most sharp and transitional DoF falls behind the point of focus),
+The transition zone, where fully focussed sharpness starts to become less sharp or softer, depending on the distance to the subject, their background and the aperture chosen (most fully sharp and transitional DoF falls behind the point of focus),

 The out of focus area, where all sharpness is lost, becoming true blur.